coldtype/coldtype/docs/tutorials/text.rst

 Usually, glyph-wise structured representation of text is not a feature of software or software libraries, because when programmers sit down to implement support for text, they do it with the understanding that if you want text, you usually want a `lot` of text, set in large blocks, like this paragraph that you’re reading now.

-But for lots of graphic design, what you actually want is very precise control over only a few glyphs, maybe a line or two.
+But for lots of graphic design (particularly animation), what you actually want is very precise control over only a few glyphs, maybe a line or two.
 That was the magic of technologies like moveable type, or especially Letraset; those technologies gave designers direct control over letterforms.
 A lot like when you hit "Convert to Outlines" in Illustrator today.

 Of course, there’s a big downside to having direct control: it is excruciatingly slow.
 And more than that, even when you’re working with just a few letters, you might need to change those letters at the last minute, right before a project is due.